d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/subword-embedding.md

 # Subword Embedding
 :label:`sec_fasttext`

-English words usually have internal structures and formation methods.
-For example, we can deduce the relationship between "dog", "dogs", and "dogcatcher" by their spelling.
-All these words have the same root, "dog", but they use different suffixes to change the meaning of the word.
-Moreover, this association can be extended to other words.
-For example, the relationship between "dog" and "dogs" is just like the relationship between "cat" and "cats".
-The relationship between "boy" and "boyfriend" is just like the relationship between "girl" and "girlfriend".
-This characteristic is not unique to English.
-In French and Spanish, a lot of verbs can have more than 40 different forms depending on the context.
-In Finnish, a noun may have more than 15 forms.
-In fact, morphology, which is an important branch of linguistics, studies the internal structure and formation of words.
+In English,
+words such as
+"helps", "helped", and "helping" are inflected forms of the same word "help".
+The relationship
+between "dog" and "dogs"
+is the same as
+that between "cat" and "cats", and the relationship between "boy" and "boyfriend" is the same as that between "girl" and "girlfriend".
+In other languages
+such as French and Spanish,
+many verbs have over 40 inflected forms, while in Finnish, a noun may have up to 15 cases.
+In linguistics,
+morphology studies word formation and word relationships.
+However,
+the internal structure of words was neither explored in word2vec nor in GloVe.

 ## fastText